2020 Federal and Training Holidays, Family Days and military 4 day weekend calendars.

 - Labor Day Weekend – Friday, September 4, 2020 to Monday, September, 7, 2020

-The U.S. Army observes U.S. federal holidays and typically authorizes a training holiday to coincide with them in order to provide four day weekends.
+The U.S. Army observes U.S. federal holidays and typically authorizes a training holiday to coincide with each Federal holiday in order to provide four day weekends.
+These days are also known as DONSAs (Day of No Scheduled Activity) and can be impacted by training and mission requirements.

 Holiday Season/Holiday Block Leave